CLASSIFICATION NO. 243

 Skill to: Review and interpret service plans for clients with diverse needs; interview professionals and collaterals to gather data needed in assessing specific needs of clients; interview vulnerable adults using established protocols;; establish and maintain effective working relationships with agency staff and other social service professionals; maintain accurate and concise records; prepare and present concise, convincing written reports; plan and organize an assigned caseload; understand and interpret human behavior, procedures, regulations, legal implications of program services to clients; communicate effectively, both orally and in writing.

 Duties include exposure to environmental factors and unpleasant living conditions and behaviors.

-Must have a Bachelor’s degree in human, social, behavioral, or criminal science and two years of human services, law enforcement, or investigative experience OR an Associate’s Degree in human, social, behavioral or criminal science and four years of human services, law enforcement, or investigative experience.
+Positions within Developmental Disabilities must have a Bachelor’s degree in human, social, behavioral, or criminal science and two years of human services, law enforcement, or investigative experience OR an Associate’s Degree in human, social, behavioral or criminal science and four years of human services, law enforcement, or investigative experience.
 (OAR, Chapter 411)

 Within the first year of hire, must attend and pass core competency training and demonstrate competency after completion of core competency training.
-(OAR Chapter 411)
+(OAR, Chapter 411)